CKMitchell3/Portfolio_Analysis/README.md

 ---

 ## Stock Portfolio-Index Evaluation
+#### Total Portfolio Cumulative Returns: 2016 - Present
 ![Total Portfolio Cumulative Returns: 2016 - Present](Total_Portfolio/Images/cumulative_portfolio_growth_plot.png)

 The total portfolio, with evenly-allocated capital among the holdings, performed very well throughout the five-year time period despite the market crash in early 2020 and the market laggards.
 Overall, the portfolio achieved cumulative returns of 1,372.57% and our $100,000 investment grew to a total of $1,372,572.

-W
+#### Total Portfolio Cumulative Returns: 2020 - Present
 ![Total Portfolio Cumulative Returns: 2020 - Present](Total_Portfolio/Images/ytd_cumulative_index_returns_plot.png)

-hen compared to the major indexes, our portfolio heavily outperformed each by a wide margin.
+When compared to the major indexes, our portfolio heavily outperformed each by a wide margin.
 Being that the Nasdaq most heavily reflects our portfolio's focus, it was the most comparable index - although not by a particularly wide margin.
+The graph above shows the market performance of each of the three indexes (Dow Jones, S&P 500 & Nasdaq) and our portfolio - the Nasdaq posted a cumulative return of 286%, the S&P 500 posted a cumulative return of 207%, and the Dow posted a cumulative return of 194% over the total time period.